Mumbai Trans Harbour Link: Bird watching platform

-A 5.6 km long temporary access bridge had been built to transport equipment and workers for the construction of the MTHL.
+A 5.6 km long temporary access bridge had been built to transport equipments and workers for the construction of the MTHL.
 In November 2021, the MMRDA announced that it had decided against demolishing the bridge and would convert it into a bird-watching platform to view flamingos and other birds.
 The agency noted that the decision would also save the cost of having to demolish the bridge.